-Long-Range Planning approaches land-use planning by studying environmental conditions and the cultural landscape, and then creating or changing County policy statements and the development regulations that carry those policies out.
-Long range planning staff act as facilitators for public involvement in plan making and coordinate development with natural and built carrying capacity to ensure that new land use will be matched and located with necessary infrastructure and facilities.
+Long-Range Planning is approaches land-use planning by analyzing both environmental conditions and the cultural landscape (including natural and built carrying capacity) to create or change relevant county policies and development regulations to carry out the vision of the community.
+Long range planning staff act as facilitators for public involvement in plan making and coordinate development requirements to ensure that new land use will be matched and located with necessary infrastructure and facilities.
 Staff also provides resources for other county departments, state agencies and the San Juan County Council (SJCC).

 Long-Range Planning Work in San Juan County Includes:

 - The Comprehensive Plan.
 This is the baseline data on county population, resources services and facilities.
 The Plan uses the baseline data to formulate goals and policies for land use, transportation, housing, capital facilities, shoreline protection and maintenance of rural character.

 - The Official Maps.
 The maps, available in .pdf format, show legal land use designations and maximum residential density.